Street Fighter (UDON comics): Issues #1–4

+Issues #5–8

 Gill uses his connections, clones of famous figures, and platforms to continue spreading the Society's message of peace and technological advancements to gain widespread approval from the world.
-He also announces that the Society will host a fighting tournament called the Tournament of Brotherhood and invites all fighters around the world to compete.
+He also announces that the Society will host the Tournament of Brotherhood and invites all fighters around the world to compete.

 Ryu travels to Brazil to meet Oro, who agrees to train him.
 Oro attempts to teach Ryu how to master both the positive and negative aspects of his ki so he can utilize the Satsui no Hado without giving into the darkness.
 When Ryu is invited to Gill's tournament, Oro suspends his training and instructs him to defeat Gill, as doing so could help him gain the power needed to defeat Akuma.

 The fighters arrive at the tournament, where Alex discovers that Tom has been alive and well under the Society's hospitality.
 Tom still holds grudges towards the Society, but has gotten to understand their perspective better.
 After Alex tells Tom what Gill said about his future, Tom takes him to an art gallery and shows him an ancient painting of a man that bears a strong resemblance to him.